 Our services (digital connectivity via fiber-optic and datacenter services) run virtually autonomous, provided there are no disruptions.
 Our business continuity plan therefore aims to focus people and resources on quickly resolving disruptions and informing our customers in the event of reduced availability of employees.
 To this end, these resources are then withdrawn from activities relating to the construction of new networks and commercial activities, which normally entail the bulk of our work.

 Another risk we anticipate is a decrease in availability at our contractors.
-Here, too, we ensure that in the event of reduced availability of capacity, the focus is on resolving disruptions instead of constructing new connections.
-We have made agreements to this end with our contractors.
+Here, too, we ensure that if reduced availability of capacity might occur, the focus is on resolving disruptions instead of constructing new connections.
+To this end, we have made agreements with contractors who normally only construct new connections for us to shift their deployment to the disruptions service, should this be necessary.

 Network and datacenter capacity